gravitylens/cm-labmanual-template/Cheatsheet.md

 # Markdown Instructions
 Markdown is simple markup language most commonly used for documentation.
-It allows a plain text document to contain formatting markups that are simpler to use than HTML and leave the text file in a format that is still human readable.
+It allows a plain text document to contain formatting markups that are similar to but easier to use than HTML and leave the text file in a format that is still human readable.
 Using a markup language allows for documents to contain rich formatting, but take all style decisions away from the author.
-Style choices configured in the markdown interpreter that will render the document into HTML.
+Style choices are configured in the markdown interpreter that will render the document into HTML.
 This allows for multiple authors to use consistent formatting choices across all documentation and to work in a file format that is completely platform independent.

 ## Headings
 Use # to denote a heading.
 You can add more #s to decrease the heading level.
-Note markdown requires a space after the #.
+Note markdown requires a spae after the #.
 While some markdown interpreters will render a heading appropriately if the space is omitted, a # without a space may be interpreted as a #hashtag.

 ```markdown
 # Heading 1